The laptop does not start and says bootmgr is missing. Bootmgr is Missing or Compressed - what to do? Checking BIOS boot devices

 • Go to the “System Restore” subsection.

-• The next window will ask you to select the operating system - select the one you need and click the "Next" button.
+• In the next window you will be asked to select an operating system - select the one you need and click the “Next” button.

 • Next, the “System Recovery Options” window will open, in which select the first line “Startup Repair”.

-• In the window that opens, you can see the process of identifying existing problems and automatically fixing them.
+• In the window that opens, you can see the process of identifying existing problems and automatically correcting them.

-• Upon completion of the scan, you should reboot and start the system in normal mode.
+• Once the scan is complete, you should reboot and start the system in normal mode.

-If this option did not help, you can try alternative way- using the "Troubleshoot your computer" option, which can be activated through the "Advanced boot options" section, opened with the "F8" button at system startup.
+If this option didn't help, you can try alternative way- use of the “Computer troubleshooting” option, which can be activated through the “Advanced boot options” section, which opens using the “F8” button when the system starts.

 Method 2

-The first few steps are performed in the same way as the method described above with the text "bootmgr is missing ..." only in the "System Recovery Options" window, you must select the last item called "Command Prompt".
+The first few steps are performed similarly to the method described above with the text “bootmgr is missing...” only in the “System Recovery Options” window you must select the last item called “Command Prompt”.

-So, this method uses a more flexible system restore tool - "Bootrec.exe.".
+So, this method uses a more flexible system recovery tool - “Bootrec.exe.”.

-According to the specifics of the problem in question, you should add "Bootrec.exe." to the tool. two more options:
+Depending on the specific problem at hand, you should add “Bootrec.exe.” to the tool. two more parameters:

-"/FixBoot" - brings a new boot sector to the system partition.
+“/FixBoot” - adds a new boot sector to the system partition.

-If the prefix “Fix” is discarded in these parameters, then the name “BOOTMBR” will be obtained, the absence or damage of which is reported by the operating system when a malfunction occurs.
+If you discard the “Fix” prefix in these parameters, you will get the name “BOOTMBR”, the absence or damage of which is notified by the operating system when a malfunction occurs.

-The "/FixMbr" and "FixBoot" parameters are entered and executed in turn (Enter button).
+The parameters “/FixMbr” and “FixBoot” are entered and executed one by one (the Enter button).

-After executing the commands, you should also check the health of the operating system.
+After executing the commands, you should also check the functionality of the operating system.

-Alternatively, based on Microsoft's recommendation, you can use the "/RebuildBcd" option to rebuild the boot configuration data store.
+As an alternative, based on Microsoft's recommendation, you can use the /RebuildBcd option to rebuild the boot configuration data store.

 Method 3

-Like method number 2, it is implemented using the command line.
+Like method No. 2, it is implemented using the command line.

 To fix the error, you will need to run the command “bcdboot c:\windows" - to create a new boot configuration.